cjhudlin/VOXCOMM-intercom/README.md

 ## ⚠️ Current Limitations
 As development continues, a few limitations remain (but are being worked on):
 - ❌ **Bluetooth and MESH** cannot currently run simultaneously.
 Bluetooth is disabled when in VOX mode (currently causes com disruption)
-- 📵 **HFP (Hands-Free Profile)** not yet supported — phone calls unavailable right now
+- 📵 **HFP (Hands-Free Profile)** currently being worked on
-- 🧰 **Hardware and firmware optimizations** still in progress
+- 🧰 **Hardware and firmware optimizations** still in progress, as always!

 These are all active areas of work and will improve in future builds.

 ---

-## 🧩 Development Status *(as of 21 Oct 2025)*
+## 🧩 Development Status *(as of 31 Oct 2025)*
 - ✅ Core MESH and Bluetooth functional
 - ⚙️ Audio optimization and stability improvements ongoing
-- 💡 PCB design phase started
+- ⚙️ PCB ready and being tested
+- ⚙️ prototype enclosure being made
-- 📶 Multi-device testing and range benchmarking underway
+- ⚙️ Multi-device testing and range benchmarking underway

 ---